MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterprisemodernappmanagement-csp.md

 > This element is not present after the app is installed.

 <a href="" id="appinstallation-packagefamilyname-progessstatus"></a>**AppInstallation/*PackageFamilyName*/ProgessStatus**
 Required.
-An integer the indicates the progress of the app installation.
-For https locations, this indicates the download progress.
+An integer that indicates the progress of the app installation.
+For HTTPS locations, this indicates the download progress.
 ProgressStatus is not available for provisioning and it is only for user-based installations.
 In provisioning, the value is always 0 (zero).

 Supported operation is Get.